Friday·23·January·2009

 After creating the appropriate configuration files and symbolic links in /boot/boot and flashing Qi over the U-Boot in the NAND flash, Debian booted again without problems and with a journaling file system. :-)

-In the meanwhile I found a setup which suites my tastes:
+In the meantime I found a setup which suites my tastes:

 - Matchbox stays my window manager, but I enabled the cursor which is very useful if you want to remote control you OpenMoko with synergy.
 I installed unclutter to automatically hide the cursor after a few seconds, so I see it when it moves, but it goes out of the way when not needed.